Local Access to Huge Random Objects through Partial Sampling: Local-Access Implementations for Random Undirected Graphs

-As discussed in Section~\ref{sec:ER-rand}, while we have recorded all occurrences of $\ADJ[v][u]=\ONE$ in $P_v^{(i)}$, we need and efficient way of checking whether $\ADJ[v][u] = \ZERO$ or $\PHI$.
+As discussed in Section~\ref{sec:ER-rand}, while we have recorded all occurrences of $\ADJ[v][u]=\ONE$ in $P_v^{(i)}$, we need an efficient way of checking whether $\ADJ[v][u] = \ZERO$ or $\PHI$.
 In Algorithm~\ref{alg:oblivious-coin-toss}, $\LAST$ serves this purpose by showing that $\ADJ[v][u]$ for all $u \leq \LAST[v]$ are decided as shown in Lemma~\ref{lem:cond-0}.
-Here instead, with our bucket structure, we maintain a single bit marking whether each bucket is \filled~or \unfilled: a \filled~bucket implies that $\ADJ[v][u]$ for all $u \in B_v^{(i)}$ are decided.
-The bucket structure along with mark bits, unlike $\LAST$, are capable of handling intermittent ranges of intervals, namely buckets, which is sufficient for our purpose, as shown in the following lemma.
-This yields the implementation Algorithm~\ref{alg:fill} for the $\func{fill}$ procedure fulfilling the requirement previously given in Section~\ref{sec:bucket_filling}.
+Here instead, we maintain a single bit marking whether each block is \filled~or \unfilled: a \filled~block implies that $\ADJ[v][u]$ for all $u \in B^{(i)}_v$ are decided.
+The block structure along with the mark bits, unlike $\LAST$, is capable of handling intermittent ranges of intervals, which is sufficient for our purpose, as shown in the following lemma.
+This yields the implementation of Algorithm~\ref{alg:fill} for the $\func{Fill}$ procedure fulfilling the requirement previously given in Section~\ref{sec:block_partitioning_and_filling}.

-\begin{restatable}{lem}{cond} The data structures $P_v^{(i)}$'s and the bucket marking bits together provide a succinct representation of $\ADJ$ as long as modifications to $\ADJ$ are performed solely by the \func{fill} operation in Algorithm~\ref{alg:fill}.
-In particular, let $u \in B_v^{(i)}$ and $v \in B_u^{(j)}$.
+\begin{restatable}{lemma}{condFill} The data structures $P_v^{(i)}$'s and the block marking bits together provide a succinct representation of $\ADJ$ as long as modifications to $\ADJ$ are performed solely by the \func{Fill} operation in Algorithm~\ref{alg:fill}.
+In particular, let $u \in B^{(i)}_v$ and $v \in B_u^{(j)}$.
 Then, $\ADJ[v][u]=\ONE$ if and only if $u \in P_v^{(i)}$.
-Otherwise, $\ADJ[v][u]=\ZERO$ when at least one of $B_v^{(i)}$ or $B_u^{(j)}$ is marked as \filled.
-In all remaining cases, $\ADJ[v][u]=\PHI$. \end{restatable} \begin{proof} The condition for $\ADJ[v][u]=\ONE$ still holds by constuction.
-Otherwise, observe that $\ADJ[v][u]$ becomes decided precisely during a \func{fill}$(v,i)$ or a \func{fill}$(u,j)$ operation, which thereby marks one of the corresponding buckets as \filled. \end{proof}
+Otherwise, $\ADJ[v][u]=\ZERO$ when at least one of $B^{(i)}_v$ or $B_u^{(j)}$ is marked as \filled.
+In all remaining cases, $\ADJ[v][u]=\PHI$. \end{restatable} \begin{proof} The condition for $\ADJ[v][u]=\ONE$ still holds by construction.
+Otherwise, observe that $\ADJ[v][u]$ becomes decided precisely during a \func{Fill}$(v,i)$ or a \func{Fill}$(u,j)$ operation, which thereby marks one of the corresponding blocks as \filled. \end{proof}